 Fargo, ND 58108-6050

-Any informal inquiries about the Physics graduate program at NDSU can be sent to the graduate selection committee, or
+Any informal inquiries about the Physics graduate program at NDSU can be directed to

 North Dakota State University